OpenTTD/OpenGFX/docs/README.md

 ### 4.5 Note on the xcf and psd files
 The repository contains a few xcf2png files which indicate which png files can be generated from the source xcf or psd files.
 This will only be used, if GIMP is found.
-Calling `maintainer-clean` will delete the png files which can be re-generated from a xcf or psd file.
+Calling `make maintainer-clean` will delete the png files which can be re-generated from a xcf or psd file.